Fancyflame/irisia-gui/README.md

 # cream-rs
-Cream is a GUI library that cross-platform, high-speed and simple.
+Cream is a GUI library that is cross-platform, high-speed and simple.

 **Currently in progress:** Once this crate is available, we'll give it a detailed documentation, not now :/